RicardoJBarrios/kuocli/packages/commons/src/generators/gitlint/README.md

 > Adhere the workspace to a git commit convention.

-This generator adds and configures [commitlint](https://commitlint.js.org/), [husky](https://typicode.github.io/husky/#/) and [commitizen](http://commitizen.github.io/cz-cli/) to the workspace to force the use of [conventional commits](https://www.conventionalcommits.org/) on git commits.
+This generator adds and configures [commitlint](https://commitlint.js.org/), [husky](https://typicode.github.io/husky/#/) and [commitizen](http://commitizen.github.io/cz-cli/) in the workspace to force the use of [conventional commits](https://www.conventionalcommits.org/) on git commits.

-Running `git commit` will display a prompt that will guide the user to complete a Git Commit containing all the necessary items configured in the linter, and `husky` will ensure that those rules are followed or will abort the commit.
+Running `git commit` displays a prompt that guides the user to complete a git commit containing all the needed items configured in the linter, and uses `husky` to ensure that those rules are followed.

 ![cz-commitlint](https://commitlint.js.org/assets/cz-commitlint.png)